k3jph/corona/_posts/2015-04-06-negative-interest-rates-ja-bitte.md

 > Why would someone invest in a negative yielding bond over simply stashing the same money under a mattress?

 This was around the time the bund went went negative at the end of February.
 See the chart above.
 And it's a good question.
 Let's start with the counterexample.
-And just to simplify things, let's assume zero risk.[1.
-I also like to use point models for mass, now get off my lawn.]
+And just to simplify things, let's assume zero risk.[^lawn]

 Some bonds trade at a premium compared to their respective return.
 This leads to a positive yield _vis-à-vis_ the stated interest rate.
 That may be for a few different reasons.
 If the interest rate is fixed, and the overall market has declined, then the fixed interest rate is worth more versus the rest of the market and will trade at a premium.
 The traded value exceeds the expected return.